Milad-Akarie/auto_route_library/README.md

     ),
 ```
 ### Things to keep in mind when implementing nested navigation
-1- Each router manages it's own pages stack.
+1- Each router manages its own pages stack.
 2- Navigation actions like push, pop and friends are handled by the current router and bubble up if it couldn't be handled.

 ## Tab Navigation
-If you're working with flutter mobile you're most likely to implement tabs navigation, that's why auto_route makes tabs navigation as easy and straightforward as possible.
+If you're working with flutter mobile you're most likely to implement tabs navigation, that's why auto_route makes tabs navigation as easy and as straightforward as possible.

-in the previous example we used an `AutoRouter` widget to render nested child routes, `AutoRouter` is just a shortcut for `AutoStackRouter`, `StackRouters` manage a stack of pages inside of them where the active/visible page is always the one on top and you'd need to pop it to see the page beneath it.
+In the previous example we used an `AutoRouter` widget to render nested child routes.
+`AutoRouter` is just a shortcut for `AutoStackRouter`.
+`StackRouters` manage a stack of pages inside of them where the active/visible page is always the one on top and you'd need to pop it to see the page beneath it.

-Now we can try to implement our tabs using an `AutoRouter` (StackRouter) by pushing or replacing a nested route every-time the tab changes and that might work but our tabs state will be lost, not to mention the transition between tabs issues, luckily auto_route comes equipped with an `AutoTabsRouter` which is especially made to handle tab navigation.
+Now we can try to implement our tabs using an `AutoRouter` (StackRouter) by pushing or replacing a nested route everytime the tab changes.
+While that might work, our tabs state will be lost, not to mention the issues with transition between tabs.
+Luckily auto_route comes equipped with an `AutoTabsRouter` which is especially made to handle tab navigation.

 `AutoTabsRouter` lets you switch between different routes while preserving offstage-routes state, tab routes are lazily loaded by default ( can be disabled ) and finally it allows to create whatever transition animation you want.

 Let's change the previous example to use tab navigation.

-Notice that we're not going to change  anything in our routes declaration map, we still have a dashboard page that has tree nested children, users, posts and settings.
+Notice that we're not going to change anything in our routes declaration map.
+We still have a dashboard page that has three nested children: users, posts and settings.

 ```dart
 class DashboardPage extends StatelessWidget {
   @override